 Fortunately, Smithfield Marinated Fresh Pork can be ready in 30 minutes or less and is perfect for any night of the week.
 The fact that they’re pre-marinated takes the guess work out of dinner.
 Real flavor, real fast!

-The next time you’re feeling like you might be too busy to cook up a delicious, complete meal, remember that with Smithfield Marinated Fresh Pork, it is possible to put together a well-rounded dinner in under 30 minutes.
+The next time you’re feeling like you might be too busy to cook up a delicious, complete meal, remember that with Smithfield Marinated Fresh Pork, it is possible to put together a well-rounded and healthy meal in 30 minutes.

 30 Minute Pork and Rice Bowl